 - Please read through the Instructions thoroughly before installing on your race car.
-If not installed correctly then damage may occur to the Battery Isolator. - The Battery Isolator MUST be fully connected before starting the engine.
-If the terminal marked 'FUEL or IGN' is not properly connected when the engine is running then damage to the Battery Isolator may occur.
-(Cars without alternators do not apply). - Do not use the CARTEK Internal Button for any other application, it is designed specifically for use with CARTEK Battery Isolators ONLY. - It should be noted that this device does consume a very small amount of power even when switched OFF.
-If the car is fitted with a small capacity battery then it is recommended that the battery be disconnected if the vehicle is not to be used for a long period of time. - The Battery Isolator must be removed if any electric welding is being carried out on the car. - When using a battery charger or an external starter/booster battery then it is important to connect both terminals directly to the car battery.
+If not installed correctly then damage may occur to the Battery Isolator. - The Battery Isolator must be fully connected before starting the engine.
+If the engine kill output signal is not connected when the engine is running then damage to the Battery Isolator may occur.
+(Cars without alternators do not apply). - Do not use the CARTEK Internal Button for any other application, it is designed specifically for use with CARTEK Battery Isolators only. - The Battery Isolator must be removed if any electric welding is being carried out on the car. - When using a Battery Charger or an external starter/booster battery then it is important to connect both terminals directly to the car battery.
 DO NOT CONNECT THE NEGATIVE LEAD OF THE CHARGER OR EXTERNAL BATTERY TO THE CHASSIS.
 THIS MAY CAUSE DAMAGE TO THE BATTERY ISOLATOR.